-- and will use it in the future.
-You note that the Committee received from each contributor - a designation to allocate the contribution over the several elections in the 1996 cycle. - 3 You state that the Committee "allocated [the contribution] as specified by the - 4 contributor" because the equipment would not be consumed at the time of receipt, but - 5 would last through the life of the campaign and beyond.
-The Committee concluded that - 6 it should be able to "allocate the value over future elections while the equipment is still - 7 being used."
+You state that the equipment was "independently appraised, and determined to have a useful life of at least two years."
+The Committee is presently using the equipment and will use it in the future.
+You note that the Committee received from each contributor a designation to allocate the contribution over the several elections in the 1996 cycle.
+You state that the Committee "allocated [the contribution] as specified by the contributor" because the equipment would not be consumed at the time of receipt, but would last through the life of the campaign and beyond.
+The Committee concluded that it should be able to "allocate the value over future elections while the equipment is still being used."